-Detect Times/Flash Enable (D)
+Detect Times (D)

-The Digital Inputs of the CWR-72 will generally be connected to relay-based control circuits.
+The Digital Inputs of the CWR-272 will generally be connected to relay-based control circuits.
 Since relay contacts typically bounce, the recorder must have the ability to de-bounce these inputs.
 The Detection Time feature allows the user to establish a validation time for each Digital Input.
+Additionally, the Digital Inputs are designed to monitor and report a coding condition.